Fall 2026 Applciation Update

 • Students must be either a U.S. citizen, legal U.S. resident, or hold a valid visa

-Student Sponsorship: This program does not qualify for F-1 or J-1 student sponsorship.
-Legal Permanent Residents and non-immigrants are otherwise physically present in the U.S. and in a status that allows for full or part-time students, may pursue this program.
+Student Sponsorship: The BSN to DNP program does not qualify for F-1 or J-1 student sponsorship.
+Legal Permanent Residents and non-immigrants who are otherwise physically present in the U.S. and in a status that allows for online, full, or part-time attendance may pursue this program.

 Application Process